BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Whilst other Dwarven kingdoms prefer to keep their feet firmly planted on the ground, the Dwarves of the Iron Hills utilise the mountain goats native to their homeland to ride to war.
-When Dáin's goats hit home, they do so in an avalanche of steel plates and stone-hard horns.
+When DÃ¡in's goats hit home, they do so in an avalanche of steel plates and stone-hard horns.
 Shieldwalls are smashed aside and enemy warriors are hurled to the ground like ragdolls, even as the skilled riders plunge razor-edged spears through armour and